Volatile markets: Adapted connectivity makes automation devices more flexible

 With the use of more electronics and ever smaller, more compact devices, the level of complexity that is being brought into the field is constantly increasing.
 In the future, intelligent systems will be needed that make this complexity manageable.
 Regardless of whether there is centralised monitoring using Ethernet-based bus systems or a clear on-site display – safe operations depend on the ability to make clear decisions of action.
 Predictive maintenance, requirements for functional safety and integrated energy management are just a few of the examples.

-The increasing demand associated with digitisation to optimally evaluate sensor data, the need to achieve more flexibility when using devices with modular systems, and the capability to adapt to increasingly compact electronics integration: all these aspects are the challenges that SEW-EURODRIVE and HARTING have continually met successfully in recent years.
+The increasing demand associated with digitalisation to optimally evaluate sensor data, the need to achieve more flexibility when using devices with modular systems, and the capability to adapt to increasingly compact electronics integration: all these aspects are the challenges that SEW-EURODRIVE and HARTING have continually met successfully in recent years.
 This is what has enable us to to successfully bring optimal solutions to the market.

 SEW-EURODRIVE GmbH & Co.
 KG interview with Dr. Hans Krattenmacher, Managing Director and Head of Electronics Development